-To reduce the chances of your emails ending up in the spam folder, setup email authentication.
-This will also get rid of the additional information added to the end of your sender email address.
+Also, if you are sending out emails to your subscribers.
+Then you’ll want to reduce the chances of your emails ending up in the spam folder.
+You can do this with email authentication.
+Which will also get rid of the additional information added to the end of your sender email address.

 The best part about MailerLite is their compliance and support with GDPR.
 They even have a comprehensive guide on how to create effective opt-in forms that still work under GDPR.

-And if you have no idea where to start with email marketing then this perfect article will show you what to send your email list.
+And if you have no idea where to start with email marketing then these blogging resources are the perfect place to start: